-Minor Impact Moderate Impact Major Impact Water Resources and Quality The effect on groundwater or surface waters would be measurable or perceptible, but small and localized.
-The effect would not alter the physical or chemical characteristics of the groundwater or surface water or aquatic influence zone resource.
-The effect on groundwater or surface waters would be measurable or perceptible and could alter the physical or chemical characteristics of the surface water resources in a localized area, but not to large areas.
-The functions typically provided by the groundwater or surface water or aquatic influence zone would not be substantially altered.
-The impact would cause a measurable effect on groundwater or surface waters and would modify physical or chemical characteristics of the groundwater or surface waters.
+Minor Impact Moderate Impact Major Impact Water Resources and Quality small and localized.
+The effect chemical characteristics of the The impact would cause a measurable effect on groundwater or surface waters and would modify physical or chemical characteristics of the groundwater or surface waters.
 The impacts would be substantial and highly noticeable.
 The character of the surface water or aquatic influence zone would be changed so that the functions typically provided by the groundwater or surface water or aquatic influence zone would be substantially altered.